wyim-pgl/transgenic/notes/README.md

 The last decoder hidden layer was uniform so the problem was likely deeper in the model.
 I found that my new embedding and positional embedding layers didn't have gradients... restored their reguires_grad to True and re-training

+Fixed a primary bug.
+The tokens were not being properly right shifted for the decoder.
+Now it is training properly!

+Implementing upgrades for a final training run:
+- Use 1b parameter plant encoder model
+- Added peft adaptors to the encoder
+- Added buffer sequence to each gene region so the model learns to find the start and end coords of the UTRs
+- Increased the max sequence length to 49kb (batch size of 8 for segmented encoder)
+- Added Bdistachyon and setaria viridis to the dataset to round out the representation form monocots

+I finished a complete training run of the decoder/hidden_mapping with the 25kb 5 genomes dataset.
+I acheived an average training set loss of 0.65 and an average validation set loss of 0.83.
+While training set loss improved over the final few epochs, the validation loss stopped improving around epoch 6 or 7.
+So far the model at least mimicks the output format...

+A loss of 0.7 corresponds to an example where the large-scale gene model structure is generally correct (correct # of CDS/UTR, correct strand, correct number of alternative transcripts).
+However, the base-level coordinates of each feature are relatively close but don't match.
+I also noticed that the start coordinate is always larger than the end coordinate - that the model is learning something about the quantitatve nature of the numbers?
+I completed a complete test-set run with the 25kb_5genomes trained model and got an average loss of about 0.84.

+For the next round of training, I am starting from the 25kb_5genomes checkpoint and adding PEFT adaptors to the encoder.
+Now working with 60M trainable parameters including encoder PEFT adaptors, hidden_mapping, and the entire LEDDecoder.
+The dataset is the updated set with maxLen ~ 49kb, two additional monocot genomes, and randomly buffered sequences (for UTR start/end learning).

+Ideas:
+- Try LongT5 decoder (about twice as large as LED)
+- Train only to predict genic structure, then write grant to predict isoforms (problems from sparsity of alternatively spliced examples?)
+- By not specifing a global_attention_mask I am using only local attention
+    - Try adjusting the local attention window size (currently 1024)
+    - Try providing a global_attention_mask using canonical splice junctions, start codons, stop codons, etc. (any heuristics other than dinucleotides?)
+    - Train with global_attention_derived from gff, predict with global attention derived from RNAseq
+    - Or, train a model to identify splice junctions and use it to build the global attention masks

+likely splice site sequences (both strands ~ 25% of sixmer tokens):
+"AGGT","AGG","AGGC","AGAT","ACG","ACCT","CCT","GCCT","ATCT","CGT"

+branch point motif
+YNYTRAY` (where Y = pyrimidine (CT), N = any nucleotide, and R = purine(AG)) located 20-50 nucleotides upstream of the 3' splice site. motif represents 128 sequences with reverse complements

+I implemented global attention by scanning for possible donor splice sites and branch sequences.
+I could not figure out a good heuristic for dertermining which strand the global tokens come from.
+Started another training run with 49kb/7genomes/200addextra dataset, peft in the ESM, global attention in the decoder.
+Started from the 25kb_5genomes checkpoint.
+I am not very hopeful that this will help because it did not significantly help in small 1-data-point testing on CPU.

+Another strategy is to change the number tokenization to only 0-9.
+Maybe it will learn the quantitative relationships better than using two digit tokens?
+The new tokenizer performed signficantly better on a singly example.
+Will start a new local training run from scratch with this tokenizer... main thing to be worried about is the 2048 token output limit.

+The gradients through the hidden mapping seem to be exploding, because they are getting clipped at 1.
+Potentially I could remove the hidden mapping entirely if I changed the d_model of LED to 1500 instead of 768...
+I would need to save memory in other places to do this, perhaps by changing the local self_attn window size to 512?
+(Add to config: d_model=1500, attention_window=512, decoder_ffn_dim=6000, encoder_attention_heads=15, decoder_attention_heads=15) This strategy did not reduce the loss on a single training example...
+The decoder was 4 times larger and the whole model took 8G as opposed to 6G.
+Changing the attention window to 1024 did not help either.

+Other parameters to tweak:
+- Batch size
+- Learning rate
+- Gradient clipping

+PEFT was not active in the encoder because I still had with torch.no_grad in the forward call.
+I'm going to begin training from the 5th epoch of the most recent training run with PEFT enabled.
+Getting PEFT enabled cause OOM errors, I enbaled gradient checkpointing and now I have tons of space on each gpu (still just running DDP through accelerate because I had trouble with ZERO and gradient checkpointing).
+The iterations are a bit slower (by about 2x) but the gradients of the ia3 layers are visibly training in WandB.